One-sided walls: revisiting ‘The Frome Primer’ | Brian LewisPosted: June 15, 2015

 Walls, gates, fences: frontiers that rise and fall throughout The Frome Primer, and which seem even more prominent in this sparse new arrangement.
 If these long, low barriers are the horizontal axis of the photographs, then perhaps trees are its vertical axis, sometimes interrupting a boundary line, sometimes marking it.
 In the poems, they often hint at pasts and futures beyond the speaker’s reach (bare willows, dark asters, the rowan trees ‘we’ll all come back as’).
 And sometimes these pasts and futures are collapsed into a single frame, as in the photograph of the wire and concrete fence, bare branches climbing the gate, on which the sequence once closed, and with which it now opens.

 The Frome Primer was exhibited at Bank Street Arts, Sheffield, 19 – 30 May 2015.
 This is a revised and extended version of a post (‘Frome Revisited’) that appeared on the South Yorkshire Poetry Festival website in May 2015.
 Brian Lewis is the editor and publisher at Longbarrow Press; other writings appear on his website.
-Andrew Hirst’s poems for The Frome Primer are available from Longbarrow Press in a limited edition package comprising two pamphlets and two postcards; click here for further details.
+Andrew Hirst’s poems for The Frome Primer are available from Longbarrow Press as two pamphlets; click here for further details.
 You can read Marlow Jones’s review of the pamphlets here.
-Andrew Hirst’s photographic work (as Karl Hurst) is available to view and order here.
+Andrew Hirst’s photographic work (as Karl Hurst) is available to view here.
 Listen to Andrew Hirst reading ‘Frome XIX’: